giangcutebhc2/giangcutebhc2/README.md

 ### :mortar_board: Education :

-- 🎓 **Ph.D.
-Student** — Sejong University, Dept. of Artificial Intelligence and Robotics & Dept. of Convergence Engineering for Intelligent Drone, South Korea *(Current)*
+- 🎓 **Integrated Master's and PhD Student** — Sejong University, Dept. of Artificial Intelligence and Robotics & Dept. of Convergence Engineering for Intelligent Drone, South Korea *(Current)*
 - 🎓 **B.Eng.** — HCMC University of Technology and Education, Embedded Systems and Internet of Things, Vietnam

 ---